chakra-ui/zag/.changeset/sharp-bears-destroy.md

 "@zag-js/splitter": patch
 ---

-Fix issue where api for controlling panel sizes wasn't implemented in machine.
+- Fix issue where api for controlling panel sizes was not implemented in machine.
+- Set the default `minSize` to `0`